REVIEW · COPENHAGEN

 This stop is also a good warm-up.
 You’ll get into photo mode early, and you’ll start learning what your guide considers important: not just buildings, but why they ended up where they are and what people do in these places day after day.

-Highlights and Secrets of Copenhagen Private Walking Tour - Nikolaj Art Gallery in a former St. Nicholas Church
+Nikolaj Art Gallery in a former St. Nicholas Church

 Next comes Nikolaj Art Gallery, housed in what used to be St. Nicholas Church.
 This is one of those Copenhagen pivots that feels meaningful: the city reuses historic structures for modern purposes, and you can literally see the past and present sharing the same walls.